IQ Percentile Calculator

 What is IQ?

-Attempts to test intelligence date back to at least the 19-th century, but it wasn't until the mid 20 century that well-developed tests were invented.
+Attempts to measure intelligence date back to at least the 19-th century, but it wasn't until the mid 20 century that well-developed tests were invented.
+Initial applications included screening impoverished populations to select gifted students among them, as well as screening recruits for the U.S. Army.
 These tests come in many forms: some are mostly visual, others include language and basic math skills, 3-dimensional spatial tasks, and logic questions, but what is common to all of them is that they attempt to measure the g-factor, or the common factor in a person's performance on all tasks: intelligence.